 - 1 cup sliced fresh mushrooms

-- 1/4 cup each chopped onion, green and sweet red pepper
+- 1/2 cup chopped green or red pepper

 - 1-1/4 cups shredded part-skim mozzarella cheese

 - Turn onto a floured surface; knead until smooth and elastic, about 5 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover with plastic wrap; let rise in a warm place until doubled, about 30 minutes.

-- Meanwhile, in a small saucepan, bring sauce ingredients to a boil.
-Reduce heat; simmer, uncovered, for 15-18 minutes or until slightly thickened, stirring occasionally.
-Remove from the heat; set aside.
+- In a small saucepan, bring sauce ingredients to a boil.
+Reduce heat; simmer, uncovered, until slightly thickened, 15-18 minutes, stirring occasionally.
+Remove from heat.

 - Preheat oven to 400°.
 Punch down dough.
 On a lightly floured surface, divide dough in half and roll each into a 12-in. circle.
-Transfer to two greased 12-in. pizza pans.
-Prick dough with a fork.
-Bake at 400° for 8-10 minutes or until lightly browned.
+Place on two greased 12-in. pizza pans; prick with a fork.
+Bake until lightly browned, 8-10 minutes.

 - Meanwhile, in a skillet, heat oil over medium-high heat; saute vegetables until zucchini is crisp-tender.
 Spread crusts with sauce; top with vegetables and cheese.
-Bake for 12-15 minutes or until cheese is melted.
-Yield: 2 pizzas (6 slices each).
+Bake until cheese is melted, 12-15 minutes.